niharmehta/juicepass_proxy_install_scripts/README.md

 DNSMasq  DHCP server and (DNS Intercept of directory API and jbv1.emotorwerks.com)
 IPforward – Routing between interfaces
 Iptables – Perform port intercept & rewrite for 8042 and 8047
-Journtlctl – Tune journal to minimize disk writes for logs

 Tested Hardware : RPi 3b.
 Should also owork on Pi 4b/5 .